What is Kaggle?

 Index Ventures

-Index Ventures is a venture firm that invests in entrepreneurs from seed to IPO, focusing on companies that challenge the status quo.
-They partner with founders globally, with offices in San Francisco and London.
+Index Ventures is a venture firm investing in the next generation of entrepreneurs from seed to IPO, partnering with founders who challenge the status quo.

 SV Angel

-SV Angel is a long-term investment firm dedicated to supporting founders in creating impactful businesses, providing strategic insights and a vast network to help companies scale.
+SV Angel is a long-term investment firm dedicated to supporting founders by providing essential resources, strategic insights, and a vast network to help companies scale.

 What's next for Kaggle?